samyakpadwekar/Java_backend/Spring boot/Readme.md

 - Spring Boot's embedded servers simplify deployment because you don't need to separately install and configure a server.
 - It's especially important for creating self-contained, executable JAR files.

 ### 10. What is the default embedded server with Spring Boot?
+What is the default port of tomcat in spring boot?
 - The default embedded server with Spring Boot is Tomcat.
 - It's included by default when you use Spring Boot for web applications.
+- The default port of the tomcat server-id 8080.
+It can be changed by adding sever.port properties in the application.property file.

 ### 11. What are the other embedded servers supported by Spring Boot?
 - Spring Boot supports several embedded servers, including Jetty, Undertow, and more.
 You can choose a different server by adding the corresponding dependency to your project.